GenieFramework/Genie.jl/Security.md

   * Confirm the problem and determine the affected versions.
   * Audit code to find any potential similar problems.
   * Prepare fixes for all releases still under maintenance.
-These fixes will be released as fast as possible and will be available with latest tagged Genie version and annouced on [Genie's twitter](https://twitter.com/GenieMVC) and [Genie's Discord #announcement channel](https://discord.com/invite/9zyZbD6J7H).
+These fixes will be released as fast as possible and will be available with latest tagged Genie version and announced on [Genie's twitter](https://twitter.com/GenieMVC) and [Genie's Discord #announcement channel](https://discord.com/invite/9zyZbD6J7H).

 ## Comments on this Policy